misakimichy/Redux-state-tree/README.md

 23. Update API - No Optimistic Update
     1) You also need to update API of `addItem` of `Todos` and `Goals` components.
 For here, you don't need to use optimistic update because the id is being generated on the server for us, so we could figure out a way to add it back to our Redux store if the request fell.

+24. Add Redux-thunk
+    1) All the component logics are kind of messy right now since both UI logic and fetching data logic live together.
+To separate these, UI logic lives in Components and fetching data logic lives in Action Creators, you can use Redux-thunk.
+Add Redux-thunk script in index.html

+    2) Create a new Action Creator, `handleDeleteTodo` (normally returns an object which includes action type) and call it in `removeItem` of `Todos` component. `handleDeleteTodo` returns dispatch and `API.deleteTodo`.

+    3) If the action equals to 'function' not an object, we want to invoke that action passing store.dispatch, and if not, just invoke next passing it the action. (= middleware).
+This pattern is very common so you can use Redux-thunk and add `ReduxThunk.default` to the first argument inside of `createStore`.